Solar Tax Credit

 The solar investment tax credit was initiated by the Energy Policy Act of 2005.
-This program we set to expire back in 2007, however due to the renewable power demand and the popularity of the program it was extended through 2021.
-However the terms have changed and it’s gone down from 30% to 26% with a sliding scale over the next few years, also the terms of the credit are not the same year to year.
+This program was set to expire back in 2007.
+However, due to the renewable power demand and the popularity of the program it was extended through 2022.
+Despite the continuation of this program, the terms have changed and it’s gone down from 30% to 26% with a sliding scale over the next few years.
+The terms of the credit appear to differentiate from year to year.

 How much is the Federal Solar Tax Credit?

 Right now through 2020, the tax credit is and will remain at 26% of the solar panel and installation expense.
 For 2022, the credit will reduce from 26% to 22%.
 After 2021 the residential solar tax credit is slated to fully expire and only a smaller 10% credit will be available for commercial solar energy systems.
 To read more about the renewable energy tax credit visit this link.

 Am I Eligible for the Federal Tax Credit?

 Eligibility for the solar tax credit is fairly simple, but there are a few things you should look out for.
 You will need to be the owner and the buyer of the solar system you are installing to be eligible.
 Thus, solar panels must be installed on your own and live in between January 1, 2009, and December 31, 2022.
 Rentals do not qualify, but second homes do.
 If you lease the solar panel system through your solar installer, you are not eligible for the federal tax credit.
 Businesses satisfy the eligibility requirements for the tax credit if they develop, install, or finance the solar system.
 Often the credit is larger than the tax liability of the purchaser.
 If you have little to no federal tax liability, you will be unable to fully take advantage of this tax credit.